-- discover the deliciousness of using all your senses to taste (rather than just eat!) food
+- discover the deliciousness of involving all your senses in tasting (rather than just eating!)

-- experience the pleasure of slowing down and adding a sprinkle of mindfulness
+- experience the pleasure and power of slowing down - and adding a sprinkle of mindfulness to your kitchen

 - develop a greater awareness of food that helps you feel and do good